 How Much Do You Need for Your Project?

 A gallon of tung oil will cover 400 square feet of surface.
-Depending on how porous the surface is, you could need about six coats of tung oil.
-To cover a 500-square-foot area, for instance, you’d need a little over 3 gallons each of tung oil and solvent (for thinning).
+Depending on how porous the surface is, you could need up to 5 coats of tung oil.
+To cover a 500-square-foot area, for instance, you would need a little over 3 gallons each of tung oil and solvent (for thinning).